klessydra/Morph/README.md

 <img src="/pics/Vector Coprocessor.png" width="500">
 </p>

-# Merging T2M User Guide
+# Merging Klessydra-M User Guide

 This guide explains how one can download and install Pulpino, and it's modified version of the riscv-gnu toolchain.
 It also demonstrates